awsdocs/amazon-ec2-user-guide-windows/doc_source/ebs-initialize.md

 **To install fio for Windows**

-The fio for Windows program provides a similar experience to the fio program that is commonly available for Linux and Unix systems, and it allows you to initialize Amazon EBS volumes that have been restored from snapshots\.
-Full documentation for the program is available at [https://github\.com/axboe/fio](https://github.com/axboe/fio)\.
+The fio for Windows program provides a similar experience to the fio program that is commonly available for Linux and Unix systems, and it allows you to initialize Amazon EBS volumes created from snapshots\.
+For more information, see [https://github\.com/axboe/fio](https://github.com/axboe/fio)\.

 1. Download the [fio MSI](https://ci.appveyor.com/project/axboe/fio) installer \(select the latest x86 or x64 build, then select **Artifacts**\)\.